 When you plan what your family is going to eat for the week, you will plan meals that you know everyone will enjoy.
 This avoids having food wasted because you didn’t overbuy products you didn’t need.
 You avoided creating meals that were not popular with your family.

-A menu plan will give you an idea of what ingredients you are going to need and when you partner this with what you have in your pantry and your store ads you can increase your saving.
+A menu plan will give you an idea of what ingredients you are going to need and when you partner this with what you have in your pantry and your store ads you can increase your savings.

 To not spend money, simply stick to meals with ingredients you already have or items that are on sale.
 Also, stick to meals that are simple to make to avoid overspending on ingredients you don’t have at home.